-Posted on August 1, 2013 by Indiana's Cool North
+Posted on February 1, 2023 by Indiana's Cool North

-Since bringing him home that day in 2011, Young says Cody comes along for the ride nearly everywhere he and his wife go – the store, the post office, the bank – so it’s only logical that they would bring him on vacation.
+When Victor Young retired, he didn’t think he’d spend his days doting over a dog.
+But then his daughter called and said she had to give up her dog because of her son’s allergies, and he ended up adopting the dog.
+Since bringing him home that day, Young says Cody comes along for the ride nearly everywhere he and his wife go – the store, the post office, the bank – so it’s only logical that they would bring him on vacation.

 Young says he and his wife don’t have to seek out places that are dog friendly, since it’s usually obvious where dogs are and aren’t welcome, but it is nice to know when the pet welcome mat has been rolled out.